 MNB relations with other EU institutions and fora

 European Systemic Risk Board (ESRB)

-In response to the global financial crisis, the European Commission tasked a High Level Group, chaired by Mr Jacques de Larosiere, to consider how the European supervisory arrangements could be strengthened.
-Among its many conclusions, the Group highlighted that supervisory arrangements should not only concentrate on the supervision of individual firms but also place emphasis on the stability of the financial system as whole.
-In 2009, the de Larosiere report recommended, among other things, that a Union level body be established with a mandate to oversee risk in the financial system as a whole.
+In response to the global financial crisis of 2008-2009, the European Commission tasked a High Level Group, chaired by Mr Jacques de Larosiere, to consider how the European supervisory arrangements could be strengthened.
+Among its many conclusions, the Group highlighted that supervisory arrangements should not only concentrate on the supervision of individual firms, but also place emphasis on the stability of the financial system as a whole.
+In 2009, the de Larosiere report recommended, among other things, that a Union level body be established with a mandate to oversee risks in the financial system.
 The establishment of the European Systemic Risk Board was the result of these recommendations.